Hi, I'm Silke.

 Sound familiar?

-I wrote more about this in Wellness Is a Puzzle, where I share why chasing someone else’s routine often leaves us feeling off — and how to piece together the habits that actually work for you.
+Fact is, chasing someone else’s health and wellness routines often leaves us feeling off.
+I wrote more about this in Wellness Is a Puzzle, where I share why this is the case and how to piece together the habits that actually work for YOU.

-If you’ve ever felt overwhelmed by all the advice out there—take this, cut that, move more, meditate better—this book might feel like a deep exhale.
+So, if you’ve ever felt overwhelmed by all the advice out there (take this, cut that, move more, meditate better), this book might feel like a deep exhale.
 And if you’ve ever wondered whether all this effort is making you feel better, How to Be Well offers a refreshing (and at times hilariously honest) perspective.

 Real Wellness Starts Small—and Feels Personal